sindresorhus/DockProgress/readme.md

 It comes with two styles.
 PR welcome for more.

+Check out the example app in the Xcode project.

 You can also draw a custom progress with `.custom(drawHandler: (_ rect: CGRect) -> Void)`.

 ### Bar